Naturopathic Medicine

 • Requesting clinical or laboratory functional tests to identify the cause of your health problem.

-Well-qualified Naturopathic Practitioners / Naturopathic Doctors have received specific training to identify the social, cultural, cognitive, emotional, lifestyle, and environmental factors to impact your health and well-being.
+Well-qualified Naturopathic Practitioners / Naturopathic Doctors have received specific training to identify the social, cultural, cognitive, emotional, lifestyle, and environmental factors that impact your health and well-being.

 Given that a large proportion of chronic diseases are potentially preventable through modifiable lifestyle changes, Naturopathic Medicine Practitioners are well-positioned to treat and manage various behavioural and psychological health concerns throughout all stages of a patient’s life.
 [16]